xayanide/xayanide-mixed-osu-skin/README.md

 <img src="https://xayanide.s-ul.eu/jWx2eJhI" alt="Beatmap Selection without Thumbnails">

 ## Variants

+## Base variants
-- **instafade** - download this one first, the one I always use all-round.
+- **instafade** - as the name suggests. download this one first, the one I always use all-round.
 NM, HD, EZ, EZHD, HR, HDHR, DT, DTHD, DTHR, HDDTHR, DTHRFL, HDDTHRFL
-- **instafade-nc** - same as instafade, but with nightcore sounds for nightcore mod
-- **classic** - non-instafade, an attempt to recreate the instafade hitcircles.
+- **classic** - non-instafade. an attempt to recreate hitcircle@2x and hitcircleoverlay@2x from its instafade hitcircles.
 I barely use this at all.
 Can help with easy mod.

+## Optional variants
+- **instafade-nc** - same as instafade, but with nightcore sounds for nightcore mod
-- **classic-nightcore** - same as classic, but with nightcore sounds for nightcore mod
+- **classic-nc** - same as classic, but with nightcore sounds for nightcore mod
-- **classic-mapping** - same as classic, but with nightcore and hit sound samples for mapping
+- **classic-mapping** - same as classic, but with nightcore and hitsound sample sets for mapping

 ## Compliance